Loading

 As your child grows the amount of professionals tends to get less.
 This can be a big relief and lets you ‘get on’ with family life, but it can feel harder to know how to get the help when you need it.

 There are local services to help your child and family.
 You do not have to feel alone.
-At the Norfolk Healthy Child Programme we offer support to families during pregnancy, throughout childhood and until your son or daughter reaches 19 years old.
+At the Norfolk Healthy Child Service we offer support to families during pregnancy, throughout childhood and until your son or daughter reaches 19 years old.

 Dive Deeper